anhhcao/agui/running.md

-##
+## Proposed workflow.

-0. Terminal command: (a GUI can do that too, looking for athinput files)
+0. Terminal command: (a separate GUI can do that too, looking for athinput files and then "executing" them via our new gui).

+   Examples :

    agui.py [options] athena/inputs/hydro/athinput.linear_wave1d
    agui.py [options] athenak/inputs/tests/linear_wave_hydro.athinput

    [options]

+   Should it be able to deal with athena++ as well as athenak ?

 1. parse the athinput file and sort by "<name/key=val> help [GUI]"

    athena:     no magic marker?
    athenak:    '# AthenaXXX'       has new <meshblock> ?

-2. Decide which (or all) that have GUI markup ?
+   Decide which (or all) that have GUI markup ?

+   These [GUI] directives will be displayed via this new dynamics GUI on screen, and builds up a command

 3. EXE -i ATHINPUT -d RUNDIR PARS...